LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Supported-languages.md

     - change-the-interface.html
 ---

+LivePerson supports up to 44 languages and dialects for consumer experiences and up to 17 languages for brand user experiences, and is constantly expanding its support.

 ## Language support matrix

-The embedded [engagement window](contact-center-management-campaigns-engagement-window.html) and email transcripts sent to consumers support over 40 languages and dialects:

-## Consumer Experience
+### Consumer Experience

   <div class="table1">
   <input type="text" class="light-table-filter" data-table="countries-table-1" id="filter-input-table" placeholder="Filter">